 Randomly assign half to the test, and leave the other half untouched as a control group.
 The key here is randomization.
-Note that you must have the same types of people make up each group.
+Note that you must have the same types of people who make up each group.

 Then measure the difference between your test group and the control.

 Collecting the data is the easy part, but it takes courage to accept negative results.

 Perhaps your experiment may prove the program or “story” has no effect, and there is no difference with the control.

 Or you may get a negative effect, as the robot baby study showed.